History of Collections

 In a 1939 memo to field collectors Ms. Cook reminded them that, "The work to which each of you send to this office will stand to your credit or discredit for generations to come, as the material which we are assembling will be permanently preserved as state records."
 In 1971, the Mississippi Legislature designated the Museum of Natural Science as Mississippi's "official State Natural Science Museum" and in honor of Ms. Cook's remarkable dedication and achievements, designated the Museum as the "Fannye A. Cook Memorial."

 The mission of the Museum, in part, is to promote Mississippi's biological diversity by developing and maintaining biological collections which are used to document the distribution of Mississippi's flora and fauna; serving as a repository for voucher specimens collected during scientific studies and faunal surveys conducted in the state; and by developing and maintaining an active research program involving the distribution, status and biology of Mississippi's flora and fauna.

-Currently, the collections consist of more than 880,000 specimens, representing the largest single reference for Mississippi vertebrate animals and freshwater mussels in existence.
+Currently, the collections consist of more than one million specimens, representing the largest single reference for Mississippi vertebrate animals, freshwater invertebrates, and fossil vertebrates and invertebrates in existence.
 These specimens have been collected by agency personnel, non-agency researchers, and the general public in an ongoing effort to document the diversity, geographic distribution, and ecology of both extant and extinct organisms, as well as the conservation status of living plants and animals in Mississippi.
 Today, these specimens and specimen related data are used to provide biological information to resource managers, conservation biologists, researchers, educators, and the general public.